How to Patent a Phrase: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 Typically you can only trademark a phrase connected to a brand.
 That means you can't just trademark witty phrases you think might suit bumper stickers or T-shirts.
 That's because people won't think of a particular brand when they read such phrases.

 However, if you create a unique artwork surrounding the phrase, the entire work can be registered for copyright.
 This costs just $35.
-Nothing stops someone else taking your phrase and using it in another context, but it offers some limited protection.
+Nothing stops someone else from taking your phrase and using it in another context, but it offers some limited protection.
 Depending on the type of artwork, a design patent may even be appropriate.
 A good trademark prosecution, intellectual property, or marketing attorney can help you get the best protection.

 - Do I need to use my phrase before registering it?